yankee-co/Library-System/README.md

 **Practice task (web app) from training courses**

-Generally its library system where we have:
+Generally its library system made with Python Django REST Framework where we have:

-System time and date:
+System time and date on starting page:

 ![image](https://github.com/yankee-co/Library-System/assets/72886859/158a659a-80c8-41ea-89f2-5b8f0fc6ef19)